Dominion

 A gene drive is a relatively new tool capable of hacking the laws of Mendelian genetics.
 While there are countless potential uses for the technology, it has most famously been explored in the context of malaria-carrying mosquitos, with the notion we could drive the few mosquito sub species responsible for killing hundreds of thousands of people a year to extinction (incredibly, some people find this controversial).
 In its most basic sense, that plan looks something like this: we genetically modify malaria-carrying mosquitoes to only produce males, breed them in batches, and release them into the wild.
 This should naturally produce an overabundance of males carrying the extinction gene, rapidly crowd unmodified males out of the mosquito sexcapades, and spread the gene throughout the native population.
 A handful of generations later, just after saturation, the females will pretty much vanish, and the sub species’ population will crash to zero.
 Congratulations, you cured malaria.

 Synthetic biologists have been working on this for about a decade now, and several contained experiments have worked.
-But on a recent, tourist trap airboat trip through the Everglades, I got to thinking… might this have a different application in the swamps?
+But on a recent, tourist trap airboat trip through the Everglades, I got to thinking

 A few years back, following a rare cold snap in Palm Beach Florida, locals woke to a biblical rain of iguanas, with frozen lizard popsicles in roads and yards and parking lots throughout the area.
 1999’s Deuce Bigalow: Male Gigalo featured a fancy home aquarium, and an exotic, $800 fish only a prostitute could afford.
 In reality, that spiky little horror was a venomous, carnivorous lionfish, not only now ubiquitous along America’s southern coast, and threatening hundreds of native species in the Gulf of Mexico, but growing in size.
 There is however no invasive species more obviously devastating — or captivating to the wild-eyed Florida Man — than the Burmese python.
 Just three decades after its appearance in the Everglades, across a land mass roughly twice the size of New Jersey, raccoon, bobcat, deer, and opossum populations have crashed by between 90 and 99%.
 Marsh rabbits, cottontail rabbits, and foxes have been completely eradicated.
 The python even eats the region’s most famous apex predator, the alligator (though, to their credit, the alligators appear to eat them back).
 Today, the snake has expanded as far north as Tampa Bay, and threatens to overtake the entire American southeast.